 (11) Written approval from the fire marshal to provide care above or below ground level, if applicable;

-(12) Most recent DFPS form certifying that you have reviewed each of the bulletins and notices issued by the United States Consumer Product Safety Commission regarding unsafe children's products and that there are no unsafe children's products in use or accessible to children in the home; and
+(12) Most recent Licensing form certifying that you have reviewed each of the bulletins and notices issued by the United States Consumer Product Safety Commission regarding unsafe children's products and that there are no unsafe children's products in use or accessible to children in the home;

-(13) Documentation for cribs as specified in §747.2309(a)(9) of this title (relating to What specific safety requirements must my cribs meet?), if applicable.
+(13) Documentation for all full-sized and non-full-sized cribs, as specified in §747.2309(a)(9) of this chapter (relating to What specific safety requirements must my cribs meet?) ;

+(14) Proof of current liability insurance coverage or, if applicable, that you have provided written notice to the parent of each child that you do not carry the insurance; and

+(15) Proof that you have notified parents in writing of deficiencies in safe sleeping and abuse, neglect, or exploitation, as specified in §747.307 of this chapter (relating to What are the notification requirements when Licensing finds my child-care home deficient in a standard related to safe sleeping or the abuse, neglect, or exploitation of a child?).

 TITLE 26 HEALTH AND HUMAN SERVICES